 The green tour is absolutely worth it!
 The highlights of the Green Tour are quite far from each other so you can’t make this on your own for the same price.
 And having a knowledgeable guide is essential for these places.

 Cappadocia Red Tour

 The red tour starts with a photo opp of the Uchisar Castle.
-Just like everything else in Cappadocia, the castle is one of its kind rock castle.
+Just like everything else in Cappadocia, this castle is one of its kind rock-castle.